err0r-guy/revanced-documentation/Building-ReVanced-Patches.md

 3. Go to Personal access tokens and click to "Generate new token"

-4. Type "Revanced" to note and tick the boxes (don't know which one is needed) and click to "Generate new token"
+4. Type "ReVanced" to note and tick the boxes (don't know which one is needed) and click to "Generate new token"

 5. You should see a code starting with "ghp_", copy all of it